 The tour is highly focused on the rafting experience.
 If you want to learn more about the environment you’re visiting, I highly recommend looking for information before the tour.
 Our guide answered most questions but rarely shared information about the place without us asking.
 It’s a shame because he was a local so he had a lot of knowledge about the place.

 You will need an accessory to fix your camera

 A photographer will be ready at key spots, and you will get notice to show your best smile.
 However, you’ll need to pay extra to get the souvenir pics at the end.

 If you have the accessory to fix your action camera on your helmet, you’ll be able to capture the reality of the experience with a few screams and laughs.
 I only had a wrist strap* with a frame mount* for my GoPro Session*.
 It’s not ideal as we had to paddle a lot, but I still could take a few souvenir shots.

 You won’t be able to take photos with a usual point and shoot camera.
 The boat moves a lot so you need to always be aware of what’s happening and cannot let your paddle go to take a photo.

 How about canyoning in Cairns rather than rafting?

 When I was looking for things to do in Cairns (besides snorkelling and scuba diving), I didn’t realise canyoning in Cairns was an option.
 It’s only available during the wet season.
 Hence, you may prefer to seize the opportunity to go canyoning rather than whitewater rafting on the Barron River, as you can do the latter all year round.

-The Barron River flows all year, but it may not last
+The Barron River flows all year

 The water is released from the dam upstream at a specific time every day so that there is enough water in the Barron River for the whitewater rafting activity all year round.